 Coursework teaching conforms to the dates of semesters of the Faculty of Social Sciences.
 Examinations will be held at the end of the semester in which the courses are offered.
-To complete the curriculum, candidates shall successfully complete 7 compulsory courses (6 credits each), 2 elective courses (6 credits each) and a capstone experience dissertation course (18 credits), with a total of 72 credits.
+To complete the curriculum, candidates shall successfully complete 7 compulsory courses (6 credits each), 2 elective courses (6 credits each) and a capstone experience dissertation course (equivalent to 3 courses 18 credits) for dissertation option, or 7 compulsory courses (6 credits each), 3 elective courses (6 credits each) and a capstone project course (equivalent to 2 courses 12 credits), with a total of 72 credits.